Surrogate Model-Based Explainability Methods for Point Cloud NNs: EXPERIMENT

 \subsection{Applying local surrogate model-based explainability methods for failure analysis}

-A potential application prospect of the local surrogate model-based explainability methods is the failure analysis.
+A potentially applicable prospect of the local surrogate model-based explainability methods is the failure analysis.
 This analysis has important implications for understanding the erroneous attention paid by the classifier and has scopes for further research, e.g. 3D model revision.
-Figure \ref{MissclassLimeKernelS} shows examples of the contributions of LIME and KernelShap to the misclassified instances respectively.
+Figure \ref{MissclassLimeKernelS} shows examples of the attributions to the misclassified instances.

 As can be seen from Figure \ref{MissclassLimeKernelS}, a majority of the misclassifications were caused by misdirected attention.
-In (a), the model's attention is drawn to the plant above rather than the pot below, resulting in a prediction of 'Plant' instead of 'Flower pot' (the pot even draws a negative contribution to the ground truth label).
-For (b), (c) and (d), the uncommon variation in instances also leads to misclassifications, as there is a low probability that a person will appear with a fishing rod, there appears to be a person lying on the bed that draws the model's attention, and not all of the sinks consist of taps.
+In the first two examples, the faucet instead of the bathtub itself possesses the most positive attribution, misleading the model to neglect the structure of the primary target object.
+We believe this is because only a tiny fraction of the bathtubs in the training data is accompanied by a faucet.
+Another similar mislead frequently occurs with the class "Flower pot".
+The majority of the model's attention is drawn to the plant above rather than the pot below, resulting in a prediction of 'Plant' instead of "Flower pot" (the pot even draws a negative contribution to the ground truth label).
+From a human perspective, this type of data is ambiguously labeled, as both classes "Plant" and "Flower pot" are reasonable ground truth.
+Towards a more accurate model, this labeling type is supposed to be avoided whenever possible.